sanjay9616/JavaScript/general1.md

 89	How do you find operating system details

-76	What is the difference between window and document 77	How do you access history in javascript
+76	What is the difference between window and document 36	What is a post message
-78	How do you detect caps lock key turned on or not
-36	What is a post message
 34	What is IndexedDB